“It's a Balance” isn't always the answer

 “Work vs Rest” is common example.
 Athletes who overtrain don’t achieve peak performance.
 Athletes with natural talent who don’t train will never become great.
 Athletes therefore need a system that intelligently alternates training and rest.

-We’re tempted to call this a “balance,” but I reject that word because it can imply “equal parts of each,” which is rarely optimal.
+We’re tempted to call this a “balance,” but I dislike that word because it can imply “equal parts of each,” which is rarely optimal.
 It is not only the right amount of each, but also combined with a system that forms an integrated solution.
 So for an Olympic athlete it’s not “equal training and rest,” but a plan that results in peak performance on the critical day when they will contest the gold medal.
 The “right system” will vary by person, by goals, and by circumstance.

 “It’s a choice”